 Someone call the Buffalo Bills.
 The Atlanta Braves are about to leave them alone at the altar of infamy.

-Atlanta, the best team not to win a World Series, moved into strong position to finally do so with a 5-2 victory Wednesday night over the Cleveland Indians.
+Atlanta, the best team not to win a World Series, moved into strong position to win one with a 5-2 victory Wednesday night over the Cleveland Indians.

 The Braves won more games than any other team during the past five years, but have been haunted by their post-season failures.
 They lost the World Series in 1991 and 1992, and were upset in the National League playoffs in 1993.
 They have been constantly, and, they say, unfairly, compared to the Bills, who lost four straight Super Bowls.